Syracuse, New York: History

 The first New York State Fair was held in Syracuse in 1841.
 Between 1842 and 1889, the Fair was held among 11 New York cities before finding a permanent home in Syracuse.
 It has been an annual event since then, except between 1942 and 1947, when the grounds were used as a military base during World War II, and in 2020, due to the outbreak of the COVID-19 pandemic.

 As part of the racial incidents happening all over the country during the 1919 Red Summer, on July 31, 1919, there was a violent riot between white and black workers of the Syracuse Globe Malleable Iron Works.

 Syracuse is home to the only "green on top" traffic light.
 The "green on top" traffic light was installed in 1928 as a result of local youths throwing rocks at the "British red" light that was originally on top.
 These locals became known as "stonethrowers" and the neighborhood now has the Tipperary Hill Heritage Memorial on the corner of Tompkins Street and Milton Avenue to commemorate this history.

 World War II stimulated significant industrial expansion in the area: of specialty steel, fasteners, and custom machining.
 After the war, two of the Big Three automobile manufacturers (General Motors and Chrysler) had major operations in the area.
 Syracuse was also headquarters for Carrier Corporation, and Crouse-Hinds manufactured traffic signals in the city.
 General Electric, with its headquarters in Schenectady to the east, had its main television manufacturing plant at Electronics Parkway in Syracuse.

 The manufacturing industry in Syracuse began to falter in the 1970s, as the industry restructured nationwide.
 Many small businesses failed during this time, which contributed to the already increasing unemployment rate.
 Rockwell International moved its factory outside New York state.
 General Electric moved its television manufacturing operations to Suffolk, Virginia, and later offshore to Asia.
 The Carrier Corporation moved its headquarters out of Syracuse, relocated its manufacturing operations out of state, and outsourced some of its production to Asian facilities.
 Although the city population has declined since 1950, the Syracuse metropolitan area population has remained fairly stable, growing by 2.5% since 1970.
 While this growth rate is greater than much of Upstate New York, it is far below the national average during that period.

-The Syracuse Community Grid project is a 2023 highway teardown project taking place in Downtown Syracuse, with the goal of improving the city.
+The Syracuse Community Grid project, which began in 2023, consists of the partial demolition of Interstate 81 in Downtown Syracuse, with the goal of improving the city.